Preventing Drug Relapse: What Are the Steps?

 Over 20 million people in the United States struggle with drug and alcohol addiction.
 This disease affects people physically and mentally, and it often continues to affect them long after they’ve sought treatment.
 In fact, the National Institute on Drug Abuse (NIH) reports that between 40 and 60 percent of people suffer a relapse after recovering from a drug or alcohol addiction.

 Although relapse seems to affect most individuals fighting for sobriety, it is a preventable experience.
 With the right treatment, a dedicated support system, and a commitment to abstaining from drugs or alcohol, it is possible to remain sober for the rest of your life.
-In this article, we are going to examine some of the basic steps you can take to help you or someone you love to prevent a drug relapse.
+In this article, we will examine some basic steps you can take to help you or someone you love to prevent a drug relapse.